aleksamiskin/arch-backup/issues_solutions.md

 # A list of common issues and solutions for Arch
 - discord:
-- - ISSUE: missing icons -> SOLUTION: install [noto-fonts-emoji](https://archlinux.org/packages/extra/any/noto-fonts-emoji/)
+- - ISSUE001: missing icons -> SOLUTION: install [noto-fonts-emoji](https://archlinux.org/packages/extra/any/noto-fonts-emoji/)